Chen-Abudi/react-essentials/README.md

 ## 🔎 Intro:

-This project will showcase the core concept of React essentials.
+This is a practice project that will showcase the core concept of React essentials.

 ## 🛠️ Technologies & Techniques: